tulika-99/DS_Algorithms/README.md

 - Create a new pull request from your forked repository
 - And you are one step closer!
-Check out your progress at https://hacktoberfest.digitalocean.com/profile
+**Check out your progress at https://hacktoberfest.digitalocean.com/profile**

-## Links to help you out-
+## Links to help you out

+In case you find the steps given above as vague and unclear, feel free to look up these amazing articles
 https://help.github.com/en/articles/adding-a-file-to-a-repository-using-the-command-line
 https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github